planetexpress69/Rangliste-A-Swift/README.md

 --------------------------------------

 Code to display the ranking list depends on a JSON file at dodv.org - courtesy of [Franke Renkes](mailto:frank@renkes.de).
+I am using FontAwesome.otf along with [FontAwesome.swift](https://github.com/thii/FontAwesome.swift) - courtesy of Doan Truong Thi) to iconify the app.

 Questions?